-We originally stopped at Fort Hancock due to finding out it was an old military post that was originally called Camp Rice.
+We originally stopped at Fort Hancock on our 2016 Road Trip due to finding out it was an old military post that was originally called Camp Rice.
 Camp Rice was established in 1881, however, after the death of Union Major General Winfield Scott Hancock in 1886, the post changed its name to honor him.

 The Fort was closed in 1895 due to the numerous floods from the Rio Grande River and countless fires.

 The remains of the old fort are located in a cotton field about 1.5 miles west of the town of Fort Hancock.

 I was hoping to see ruins of an old Fort, however, the only thing left standing is the old Camp Rice marker.
 Which, isn’t actually standing but has been encased in cement, which I assume was done to preserve it.